ercpham/cl-rides/README.md

 - `#` : Lines starting with `#` are ignored as comments.
 - `,` : Locations separated by `,` are considered to be in the same area.
 - `\n` or **ENTER** : The number of **ENTER**s denotes how far apart two areas are.

-- `ELSEWHERE` : Represents locations not hardcoded into the script.
-Used for handling exact addresses and unknown locations.
+Riders whose locations are not in the `map.txt` will be ignored.

 ### `friday_map.txt`
 This follows the same idea as `map.txt`.
 If this file exists, it will be used instead for `--day friday` i.e. it can be used to only pick up off-campus people on fridays for CL.